Trieste: Sports

-Scooters are used as personal transport in Trieste.

-Local public transport is operated by Trieste Trasporti, a part of TPL FVG, which operates a network of around 60 bus routes and two ferry lines.
-Its also operates the Opicina Tramway, a hybrid between a tramway and funicular railway, providing a more direct link between the city centre and Opicina.

 International relations

 Trieste hosts the Secretariat of the Central European Initiative, an inter-governmental organisation among Central and South-Eastern European states.

 In recent years, Trieste has been chosen as host to a number of high level bilateral and multilateral meetings such as: the Western Balkans Summit in 2017; the Italo-Russian Bilateral Summit in 2013 (Letta-Putin) and the Italo-German Bilateral Summit in 2008 (Berlusconi-Merkel); the G7 meeting of education ministers in 2024; the G8 meetings of Foreign Affairs and Environment Ministers, respectively in 2009 and 2001.
 In December 2020, Trieste hosted three-party talks between the foreign ministers of Italy, Croatia, and Slovenia on the delimitation of their respective exclusive economic zone.
 In 2020, Trieste was nominated the European Science Capital by EuroScience.
 In August 2021, it hosted the G20 Meeting of Ministers of Innovation and Research.